Legionite-Scripts/Legionite-Scripts/README.md

 - 👯 I’m looking to collaborate on **any open source projects**

-- 👨‍💻 All of my projects are available at : [https://legionites-portfolio.netlify.app](https://legionites-portfolio.netlify.app)
+- 👨‍💻 All of my projects are available on : My Github account, which you're currently viewing.

 - 💬 Ask me about **JavaScript, Vuejs, Nuxt, Nodejs, Expressjs**